 University of Washington School of Public Health

-Noel Weiss, professor in the Department of Epidemiology at the University of Washington School of Public Health, has won the American Public Health Association's (APHA) Abraham Lilienfeld Award for lifelong excellence in teaching epidemiology.
-He will accept the award on Nov.
-6, during the APHA annual meeting in Atlanta.
+Noel Weiss, professor of epidemiology at the University of Washington School of Public Health, was honored by the American Public Health Association Nov.
+6 for his lifelong excellence in teaching epidemiology.

 “It is hard to imagine a more deserving awardee than Noel,” said Joel Kaufman, interim dean of the UW School of Public Health.
 “He has served as an inspiration and mentor to a generation of epidemiologists trained at the UW, and developed and taught the core instructional content that underpins the outstanding training program here.”

-From 1984 – 1993, Weiss served as chair in the Department of Epidemiology.
+From 1984 to 1993, Weiss served as chair in the department.
 During his tenure, the department expanded from 18 faculty to 47.
-Among his key hires are 2007 Lilienfeld recipient Michelle Williams and former department chair Victoria Holt.
+Among his key hires are 2007 Lilienfeld recipient Michelle Williams, now the dean at Harvard T.H.
+Chan School of Public Health and former department chair Victoria Holt.
 Weiss was also responsible for the development of the epidemiologic methods course sequence and the journal club.